infotheorychalmers/mac_capacity_bounds/README.md

 MAC capacity bounds
 ===================

-Code for the upper bound and the lower bound on the MAC sum-rate capacity.
+Numerical routines for the computation of an upper bound and the lower bound on the MAC sum-rate capacity of a Rayleigh block-fading channel with no a priori CSI available at the transmitters and the receiver.

 Dependencies
 ------------